Skip to main content

 The following graph shows the 10-year trend in the amount of TRI chemicals directly released into water bodies.

-• Discharges of TRI chemicals into surface water decreased by 18 million pounds (-9%).
-Most of this decline was due to reductions in releases of nitrate compounds.
+• Discharges to water: 33 million pounds decrease (-15%), mostly due to reductions in releases of nitrate compounds.

 • Nitrate compounds alone accounted for 90% of total releases of TRI chemicals to water.